samjulien/blog/_posts/2018-07-27-how-to-create-angular-apps-with-auth0-and-stackblitz.markdown

 [Each application is assigned a Client ID upon creation](https://auth0.com/docs/getting-started/the-basics).
 This is an alphanumeric string and it's the unique identifier for our application (such as `q8fij2iug0CmgPLfTfG1tZGdTQyGaTUA`).
 It cannot be modified and we will be using it in our application's code when we call Auth0 APIs.

 > **Warning:** Another important piece of information present in the "Settings" is the **Client Secret**.
+It [protects your resources by only granting tokens to requestors if they're authorized](https://auth0.com/docs/applications/how-to-rotate-client-secret).
 Think of it as your application's password which must be kept confidential at all times.
 If anyone gains access to your Client Secret they can impersonate your application and access protected resources.

 In the next section, we will discuss the Angular project structure present on StackBlitz.
 For now, to start wiring our Angular app with Auth0, use the values of `Client ID` and `Domain` from the "Settings" to replace the values of `clientID` and `domain` in the `environment.ts` file present in `src/environments/` in our project directory.